Have you taken out a loan, mortgage or credit card with Barclays?

 If you have taken out any of the three then it’s also possible you took out payment protection insurance to ensure you could make your payments if you were ever to come out of work through accident, sickness or unemployment.

-In the scandal which has grown up surrounding the mis-selling of PPI, Barclays is the most complained about single bank in the UK.
-It has set aside more than £4 billion to pay compensation for successful PPI claims.
+In the scandal which has grown up surrounding the mis-selling of PPI, Barclays is one of the most complained about banks in the UK.
+So far, it has set aside more than £9.3 billion in total to pay compensation for successful PPI claims.

-The industry as a whole has already paid more than £11.4 billion back to consumers since 2011 and has earmarked a further £7 billion for future successful claims.
-However, some industry observers claim the final total bill could be as much as £25 billion.
+The industry as a whole has already paid more than £29.2bn back to consumers since 2011 and some financial commentators believe the final total bill could go even higher.

-Barclays, along with Royal Bank of Scotland, was also involved in the LIBOR rate rigging scandal of 2012 and was fined a total of £290 million by the US Department of Justice, the Commodity Futures Trade Commission and the UK’s Financial Services Authority.
+Barclays, along with Royal Bank of Scotland, were also involved in the LIBOR rate rigging scandal of 2012 and were fined a total of £290 million by the US Department of Justice, the Commodity Futures Trade Commission and the UK’s Financial Services Authority.

 How was PPI mis-sold?